AndreasBakke/rvfpm/README.md

 Compiled and tested for compliance using Apple Arm - Apple clang version 15.0

-Compiled, tested for compliance and simulated using x86_64 - GCC 12.2.0
+Compiled, tested for compliance and simulated using x86_64 - GCC 12.2.0 and QuestaSim 2020

 For other architectures, adapt flags in work/Makefile